New to Saskatoon? Register with us as a new client!

 Rokhan Sarwar

-Rokhan Sarwar Vice President
+Rokhan Sarwar President

 Rokhan Sarwar holds two Bachelor's degrees, in Economics and Business, from the University of Saskatchewan and has completed his MBA at the Edwards School of Business.
 He has an extensive background in management, strong knowledge of business environments, current technology, leadership, and finance, and loves to serve others.
 For these reasons, Rokhan joined Saskatoon Open Door Society’s Board of Directors to offer his expertise and to help others.
 While serving on SODS’ Board, he has gained experience as both Vice President of the Board and Chair of the Audit and Finance Committee.